digitallinguistics/scription2dlx/README.md

 Option              | Default     | Description
 --------------------|-------------|----------------------------------------------------------------------------------------------------------------------
-`alignmentError`    | `"warn"`    | This option specifies whether the library should throw an error when it encounters an utterance which has a different number of words on each line, or a different number of morphemes in each word.
-The [Leipzig glossing rules][Leipzig] state that each line in an interlinear example must have the same number of words and morphemes on each line.
-By default, this option is set to `"warn"`, which displays a warning if an alignment problem is encountered.
-To turn off warnings entirely, set this option to `false`; to throw an error, set this option to `true`.
 `codes`             | `{}`        | This option allows you to use custom backslash codes in your interlinear glosses.
 It should be a hash containing the scription code as a key (without a leading backslash), and the custom code as the value; ex: `"txn": "t"` will allow you to write `\t` instead of `\txn` for transcription lines.
+`errors`            | `"warn"`    | This option allows you to specify how to handle errors.
+If set to `"warn""` (the default), an utterance which throws an error is skipped and a warning is logged to the console.
+If set to `"object"`, an error object with information is returned in the results array.
+If set to `false`, utterances with errors will be skipped silently.
+If set to `true`, utterances with errors will throw and stop further processing.
 `orthography`       | `"default"` | An abbreviation for the default orthography to use for transcriptions when one is not specified.
 `parser`            | `undefined` | A YAML parser to use in parsing the header of a scription document.
 If none is present, the header will be provided as a string in the `header` property of the returned object.
 `utteranceMetadata` | `true`      | Whether to parse the utterance metadata line (the first line when it begins with `#`).
 If set to `true`, a `metadata` property will be added to each utterance that has it.